miroiu/nodify/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
-name: Ask a question
+name: ❓ Ask a question
 about: Need help or have a question?
 title: "[Question]"
-labels: help wanted, question
+labels: question
 assignees: miroiu

 ---